ebellm/pyraf-dbsp/README.txt

 switches to supress prompts where possible script to "undo" various parts of the analysis?  eg, start from scratch w/
 	standards
+brani suggests only using arcs taken in a single batch--need to adjust code
+	logic

 (calculate gain & readnoise from cal files)